andrepangestu/github-repositories-explorer/README.md

 ### 4. Open in Browser

-Navigate to `http://localhost:5173` in your browser.
+Navigate to `http://localhost:3000` in browser.

 ## 📝 Available Scripts